Devva’s Room

 Jim Conroy: Pennhurst as a Landmark in Disability Rights History

-Jim Conroy will discuss the work he has done in documenting the lives of people with disabilities at the Pennhurst Institution.
-He will focus on the historical relevance of this study in documenting Disability History.
+Jim Conroy discussed the work he has done in documenting the lives of people with disabilities at the Pennhurst Institution.
+He focused on the historical relevance of this study in documenting Disability History.

 James W. Conroy is a disability researcher who led the Pennhurst Longitudinal Study—a landmark multi-year research project that tracked outcomes for people leaving Pennhurst Institution for community living.
 He designed and directed the study at Temple University.
 Jim co-founded the Pennhurst Memorial and Preservation Alliance to preserve the site’s history and advocate for the rights of people with disabilities.
 He co-authored “Pennhurst and the Struggle for Disability Rights”.
 His research was pivotal in proving deinstitutionalization works and helped transform disability services policy worldwide.